godpeny/pages/main/src/blog-post.5.md

 There are two common types of regularization: L1-norm (Lasso) and L2-norm (Ridge Regression).
 Both of these methods add a penalty term to the loss function, which encourages the model to use simpler fitting functions and reduces the magnitude of the model parameters.

+### Types of Normalization
+There are two main forms of normalization, namely data normalization and activation normalization.
+Data normalization (or feature scaling) includes methods that rescale input data so that the features have the same range, mean, variance, or other statistical properties.
+Activation normalization, on the other hand, is specific to deep learning, and includes methods that rescale the activation of hidden neurons inside neural networks.
+Usually apply normalization before activation function. (= normalize $z$)

+### Why do we Normalize?
+ - Throughout the learning process, it guarantees that every feature contributes equally, preventing larger-magnitude features from overshadowing others when working with attributes that have different scales.
+Otherwise, the effectiveness of a significant attribute that is equally important (on a lower scale) could be diluted due to other attributes having values on a larger scale.
+ - Faster convergence of algorithms for optimisation, especially those that depend on gradient descent.
+This is because Normalization reduces the sensitivity of the cost function to feature scales, making the contours of the cost function more circular and less elongated.
+This allows gradient descent to converge faster, as it can take larger steps towards the minimum without oscillating wildly.
+ - Similarly, Normalization helps to stabilize the optimization process and reduce the risk of exploding or vanishing gradients, which can slow down or prevent learning.
+It allows the model to reach optimal solutions more quickly and reliably.

 ### Whitening transformation
 https://en.wikipedia.org/wiki/Whitening_transformation